 Why You Can Trust MoneyGeek

-We analyzed car insurance rates from major insurers across all Pennsylvania ZIP codes for various driver profiles, including clean records, different violations, and age groups.
-Our method involved collecting quotes for standardized driver profiles to ensure accurate comparisons across insurers and locations.
+We analyzed car insurance rates from major insurers across all Pennsylvania ZIP codes for various driver profiles, including clean records, violations and age groups.
 Rates show averages for a 40-year-old driver with good credit and a clean record unless otherwise noted.
-Your actual rate may differ based on your specific circumstances, location, driving history, and coverage options.
+Your actual rate may differ based on your circumstances, location, driving history and coverage options.
 All data is current as of October 2025.
 Read more about MoneyGeek's methodology.

 Cheapest Full Coverage Car Insurance in Pennsylvania